kintoandar/kintoandar.github.io/_posts/2014-11-23-cooking-with-containers.md

 </div>

 Yeah, yeah, I know there's **boot2docker**, that abstracts everything in a easy install, so why have all the fuss of getting CoreOS up and running?
 Because I believe CoreOS will be **the** building block of the future of containerisation.
-And the time for learning it is now!
+And the time for learning about it, is now!
 \\
 \\
 I started by building my first docker image from scratch.
 Things escalated quite quickly and I ended up with an awesome chef cookbook testing setup, almost by accident :p